Timeline for Getting Long-term Disability

 If you are appealing an ERISA disability denial, your appeal is the last time you have to present evidence to support your long-term disability claim.
 After that, if the company were to deny your claim, you could petition for a judicial review.
 However, the court is only permitted to review the information submitted in support of the claim.

 Therefore, the steps you take if your disability benefits are denied are crucial.
 You need to ensure that your disability appeal is handled correctly to give yourself the best chance of winning an appeal for long-term disability.

 Having an experienced ERISA long-term disability attorney handle your appeal can give you a greater chance of success.
 As experienced ERISA disability lawyers, we understand the complex ERISA rules and laws.

 Our Kansas City ERISA disability attorney will review your denial letter FREE of charge.
-You can fax, email, or mail your denial letter to our office.
+Call our office today to get the help you need 816-203-0143.
 Our attorney reviews the denial and provides a free strategy for how you can get your long-term disability benefits.
 However, you must act quickly because you have a very short deadline for filing your long-term disability appeal.